-Any student who has first attempted and is unable to transfer to an accredited school within his or her district of residence due to a lack of capacity at accredited schools in the district of residence may apply by March 1 to the appropriate education authority to transfer to an accredited school in an adjoining district or an approved charter school in and adjoining district, as described in the act. (§167.826)
+Any student who has first attempted and is unable to transfer to an accredited school within his or her district of residence due to a lack of capacity at accredited schools in the district of residence may apply by March 1 to the appropriate education authority to transfer to one of the following education options: an accredited school in another district in the same or an adjoining county.

 A student who is eligible to begin kindergarten or first grade at an unaccredited school may apply to the appropriate education authority for a transfer if he or she resides in the attendance area of the unaccredited school on March 1 preceding the school year of first attendance.
 A student who does not apply by March 1 is required to enroll and attend for one semester to become eligible.
 Any transfer student who does not maintain residence in the attendance area of the attendance center will lose transfer eligibility.
-In addition, a student who withdraws from the transfer will also lose transfer eligibility. (§167.826)
+In addition, a student who withdraws from the transfer will also lose transfer eligibility.